 Nikon D610 versus Canon 6D Mark II

 The Nikon D610 and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Canon provides 26 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D610 and the Canon 6D Mark II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D610 – represents the basis or 100 percent across all the size and weight measures).